robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	North Queensland Cowboys  (home) to beat 	Canberra Raiders          (away) with a probability of 	60.59%

 Robs Elo predicts 	Wests Tigers              (away) to beat 	Parramatta Eels           (home) with a probability of 	51.33%

+### Round 9 (generated 02/05/2018)

+Robs Elo predicts 	Brisbane Broncos          (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	75.39%

+Robs Elo predicts 	Newcastle Knights         (home) to beat 	South Sydney Rabbitohs    (away) with a probability of 	57.44%

+Robs Elo predicts 	Penrith Panthers          (home) to beat 	North Queensland Cowboys  (away) with a probability of 	87.71%

+Robs Elo predicts 	Canberra Raiders          (home) to beat 	Gold Coast Titans         (away) with a probability of 	80.60%

+Robs Elo predicts 	New Zealand Warriors      (home) to beat 	Wests Tigers              (away) with a probability of 	63.92%

+Robs Elo predicts 	Cronulla Sharks           (home) to beat 	Parramatta Eels           (away) with a probability of 	76.57%

+Robs Elo predicts 	Melbourne Storm           (away) to beat 	St George Dragons         (home) with a probability of 	55.95%

+Robs Elo predicts 	Sydney Roosters           (home) to beat 	Manly Sea Eagles          (away) with a probability of 	82.90%